dbt-labs/learn.getdbt.com/_lessons/assignment.md

 _This exercise is optional — feel free to come back to it as a bonus exercise._

-Based on our discussion in [Designing a data dbt project](dbt-project-design), refactor your project to be consistent with how we (Fishtown) structure our dbt projects.
+Based on our discussion in [Designing a dbt project](dbt-project-design), refactor your project to be consistent with how we (Fishtown) structure our dbt projects.
 Consider
 * model naming
 * organization within directories